Effective Date: 04/29/2022

 - The Graduate Faculty consists of members of the faculty who have been appointed by the Dean of the Graduate School to be members of the Graduate Faculty.

-Administrative officials of the University and members of staff, may be accorded membership of the faculties and such membership shall be within a specific department or school of the University.
+Administrative officials of the University and members of staff, may be accorded membership of the faculties and such membership shall be within a specific department or college of the University.

 - 03/21/1986: deleted "rank" and "member" definition and Research Faculty